 People who are known to be at risk of episodes of severe hypoglycemia may keep glucagon on hand for emergencies.
 Glucagon administration stimulates the liver to release large amounts of glucose.
 It is given by injection or by a nasal inhaler and generally restores blood glucose to an adequate level within 5 to 15 minutes.
 Glucagon kits are easy to use, and family members or trusted others can be trained to administer the glucagon.

 Treatment of the cause of hypoglycemia

-If a drug is causing hypoglycemia, the dose is adjusted or the drug is changed.
+If a medication is causing hypoglycemia, the dose is adjusted or the medication is changed.

 People who do not have diabetes but are prone to hypoglycemia often can avoid episodes by eating frequent small meals rather than the usual three meals a day.

 Limiting intake of carbohydrates, especially simple sugars, is sometimes advocated to prevent hypoglycemia that occurs after a meal (called reactive hypoglycemia).
 Alpha-glucosidase inhibitors, such as acarbose, which slow the absorption of carbohydrates, have also been used successfully in people with reactive hypoglycemia and post-bariatric surgery hypoglycemia.